rhodyprog4ds/BrownFall20/_sources/portfolio/index.md

 portfolio_df['Level 3'][portfolio_df['P2']==1].reset_index().set_index('keyword')
 ```

-On each chapter(for a file) of your portfolio, you should identify which skills by their keyword, you are applying.

-You can view a (fake) example [in this repository](https://github.com/rhodyprog4ds/portfolio-brownsarahm) as a [pdf](https://github.com/rhodyprog4ds/portfolio-brownsarahm/blob/gh-pages/portfolio.pdf) or as a [rendered website](https://rhodyprog4ds.github.io/portfolio-brownsarahm/intro.html)

 For this portfolio check I encourage you to dig in on either data from one domain and think about how clustering, regression, and classification apply in this domain  OR to inspect these more carefully in a performance prospective, taking a more CS-basics approach.